TheWover/donut/README.md

 * donut.c: The source code for the donut payload generator
 * donut.exe: The compiled payload generator as an EXE
 * donut.py: The donut payload generator as a Python script
+* lib/donut.dll, lib/donut.lib: Donut as a library for use in other projects on Windows
-* donut.dll, donut.lib: Donut as a library for use in other projects
+* lib/donut.so, lib/donut.a: Donut as a library for use in other projects on Linux
-* payload.c: The source code for the shellcode
+* payload/payload.c: The source code for the shellcode
-* payload.exe: The compiled payload.
+* payload/payload.exe: The compiled payload.
 The shellcode is extracted from this binary file.
-* xbin.cpp: Source code for xbin
+* payload/xbin.cpp: Source code for xbin
-* xbin.exe: Extracts the useful machine code from payload.exe so that it may be used as shellcode
+* payload/xbin.exe: Extracts the useful machine code from payload.exe so that it may be used as shellcode
 * encrypt.c: Provides the source code the encryption
-* loader.cs, loader.dll: An example .NET Assembly.
+* payload/loader.cs, loader.dll: An example .NET Assembly.
 It starts a process that was specified by a command-line argument.
-* clib.c: Overrides Microsoft's definition of memset because they're a PITA and don't want to let us write our own code

 Additionally, there are three companion projects provided with donut: